CiruNdungu/Data-Modeling-with-PostGres-Songplays/README.md

 **ETL PIPELINE**

 ETL is performed on the files on the songs_data directory to create two dimension tables (songs and artists).
-We extracted data for the songs and artists table, using the columns as guided by the star schema.
+Data was extracted from the songs and artists table, using the columns as guided by the star schema.
 The data was then inserted into the respective tables using the queries on the sql_queries.py file.
 ETL was also performed on the log data directory to create the other dimension tables (time and users) The timestamp column was extracted from the 'time' table and was used to create the additional column as per the schema guide.